Quantification

 • Systematic errors

-• Symptom – Small changes in the background window width or position have large effects on the background model
+• Symptom – Small changes in the background window width or position have significant effects on the background model

-• Solution – Ensure small variations in window position do not change background fit significantly; increase size of window
+• Solution – Ensure minor variations in window position do not change background fit significantly; increase the size of window

 Troubleshoot systemic background modeling errors

-The background, in this case, changes rapidly as the window position is moved.
+In this case, the background changes rapidly as the window position is moved.
 A larger window and avoiding the edge onset region are recommended.

 • Overlapping edges